 Frequency response is simply the range of audio frequencies the headphones can reproduce.
 Ideally, a headset should have it in the range of 20-20,000Hz.

 We have discussed in detail the importance of surround sound in FPS gaming in the FAQ section.
 Without it, all the charm of competitive gaming will be lost as there will be no directional audio clues to give you an advantage over your competitors.

-The headphone should be durable enough,but the strength should not come at the expense of the comfort.
-For instance, you should pick a headphone with a slightly high weight as they are popular for their longevity, but keep in mind that being a FPS gamer you would use it for long gaming sessions without breaks.
+The headphone should be durable enough, but the strength should not come at the expense of comfort.
+For instance, you should pick a headphone with a slightly high weight as they are popular for their longevity, but keep in mind that being an FPS gamer you would use them for long gaming sessions without breaks.
 The weight should not be too high that it becomes unbearable for you.